Jack-Zhang1101/paperclaw/README.md

-# PaperAgent - Surrogate Modeling Expert
+# PaperClaw - Surrogate Modeling Expert
 an OpenClaw Agent that can automatically search-review-critque arxiv papers relevant to specific topics (we use Scientific ML and 3D geometry surrogate modeling as a demo).
 <div align="center">